photvedt/photvedt.github.io/_pages/about.md

 Hi there, how are you today?

 My name is Peter Hotvedt.
-I am senior undergraduate student studying Nuclear Engineering and Applied Mathematics, at the University of Wisconsin Madison from which I will be graduating December 2020!
+I am senior undergraduate student studying Nuclear Engineering and Applied Mathematics, at the University of Wisconsin Madison from which I will be graduating in December 2020!

 This is my personal website!
 Anything you might want to know about me academically or professionally will be hosted here.